-With the food industry, there are particularly 2 fields where rapid prototyping and 3d printing play a prominent role:
+There are particularly two fields where rapid prototyping and 3D printing play a prominent role in the food industry:

 - Food & beverage packaging prototypes.